UNILAG: Ministry confirms appointment of John Momoh acting Chairman

 By Joseph Erunke – Abuja

-The Federal Ministry of Education has confirmed that Chief John Momoh, Chairman of Channels Television has been appointed acting Chairman of Board of Council of the University of Lagos.
+The Federal Ministry of Education has confirmed Chief John Momoh, Chairman of Channels Television, as acting Chairman of the Governing Council, University of Lagos, UNILAG.

-Director of Press and Information in the ministry, Bem Goong, confirmed Tuesday morning that Momoh has been named the acting Chairman of the school.
+Director of Press and Information in the ministry, Bem Goong, confirmed, Tuesday morning, that Momoh has been named the acting Chairman of the Council.

 “It is confirmed, John Momoh is now Acting Council Chair,” he said while replying to inquiry to that effect.